 Experience

 • WinView Inc. v.
 DraftKings Inc. et al. (D.N.J) / WinView Inc. v.
 FanDuel, Inc. (D.N.J).
-Represents the plaintiff in patent infringement suits relating to distributed gaming and entertainment services.
+Represented the plaintiff in patent infringement suits relating to distributed gaming and entertainment services.

 • Immersion v.
 Apple.
 Represented Immersion as trial counsel in multi-patent action pending before the ITC, the U.S. District Court for the District of Delaware and the Patent Trial and Appeal Board.
 The dispute involved several Immersion patents relating to tactile feedback technologies that were asserted against Apple devices.
 The ITC case went to trial before the chief administrative law judge.
 The dispute settled when Immersion entered into settlement and license agreements with Apple, the terms of which are confidential.